CuteTenshii/weblate-discord-webhook/README.md

 To prevent abuse, this worker:
 - Checks the `User-Agent` header to ensure requests come from Weblate.
+- Checks the presence of the `Webhook-Id` and `Webhook-Timestamp` headers.
+  The `Webhook-Signature` header may be empty, it depends if you set a secret in the Webhooks addon.

 Webhook validation is not yet implemented.